Are you overlooking features of Microsoft Word that could save you time and avoid frustration?

 4. Line Breaks

 There are times when lines of text break at the wrong place.
-To control line break, go to the Ribbon, Home tab, Paragraph group, Line and Page Breaks window.
+To control line breaks, go to the Ribbon, Home tab, Paragraph group, Line and Page Breaks window.
 Available controls include:

 - Window/Orphan control – This prevents a single line of a paragraph from being left alone at the bottom or top of a page

 - Keep with next – This eliminates the need to add multiple paragraph marks, section breaks, or other cumbersome controls to keep text together on the same page